 One of those friends is Erin, a badass lesbian woman struggling to tie down her fun-loving girlfriend.
 While the queer storyline takes a back burner in the film, this funny and heartwarming story of friendship is enough to win anybody over.

 OK, we’ve covered all the best lesbian movies on Netflix, so now it’s time to cover the not-so-great.
 They’re on this list because they are just about worth a watch.
 However, I do have to say, watch at your own peril!
-Time is something you can never get back!
+Time is something you can never get back after all!

 Another trashy movie that revolves around lesbian sex, Concussion is sure to get you a little hot under the collar.